ErZicky/PocketMark-android-markdown-editor/privacy_policy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

-The game does use third party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the game